Blonde ray: Genetic disorders

-Genetic disorders like leucism and albinism are found to affect blonde rays.
-Leucism tends to cause the blonde rays to go from their normal brownish appearance with darker spots to white with black spots and tend to be smaller than normal.
+Genetic disorders like leucism and albinism are found to affect the blonde ray.
+Leucism tends to cause this ray to go from their normal brownish appearance with darker spots to white with black spots, and leucitic individuals tend to be smaller.
 In albinism, we see a predominately white dorsal side with little to no spots and eye color change.
 No physical damages or disease was shown to be increased in blonde rays with these genetic disorders.